Inflectra/rapise-documentation/docs/Guide/properties.md

 # Properties View

-## Screenshot

 ![properties dialog](./img/properties1.png)

 ## Purpose

 To display the properties of the object, file, or folder you last clicked on.
-Objects are in the [Object Tree Dialog](object_tree.md) and files/folders are in the [Test Files Dialog](test_files_dialog.md).
+Objects are in the [Object Tree View](object_tree.md) and files/folders are in the [Test Files View](test_files_dialog.md).

 Some properties are longer than fit into the editor field.
 So you may use `...` button: